Since 1990 C&C has always been 'The Well Tempered Climate Accord'

 The Byrd Hagel Resolution was signed on that basis; Jo Biden & John Kerry were part of the 95:0 support

 The Africa Group produced a clear statement.
-With all this we nearly made history at COP-3 and
+With all this we nearly made history at COP-3 but the UK alone refused it.

 * In 2008 the UK Climate Act came to be based on C&C.